 Now that you’ve created your budget and hopefully cut your spending to the point that you’re actually spending less money than you’re making, it’s time to set some goals for yourself and create a plan for how you’re going to achieve them.

-Your very first goal for yourself when you start saving money is to build an emergency fund for yourself, but we’ll get to that in a second.
+Your very first goal for yourself when you start saving money is to build an emergency fund, but we’ll get to that in a second.

 Other goals you might set for yourself include: